grunjol/addon-rtorrent-flood/rtorrent-flood/DOCS.md

 ## Installation

 1. Add grunjol repository https://github.com/grunjol/hassio-repository
-1. Search for the "rTorrent + Flood" add-on in the Supervisor add-on store and install it.
+1. Search for the "rTorrent and Flood" add-on in the Supervisor add-on store and install it.
-1. Start the "rTorrent + Flood" add-on.
+1. Start the "rTorrent and Flood" add-on.
 1. Configure it

 ## Configuration